Dunwich: History

 Since the 15th century, Dunwich has frequently been identified with Dommoc – the original seat of the Anglo-Saxon bishops of the Kingdom of East Anglia established by Sigeberht of East Anglia for Saint Felix in c.
 629–31.
 Dommoc was the seat of the bishops of Dommoc until around 870, when the East Anglian kingdom was taken over by the initially pagan Danes.
-Years later, antiquarians would even describe Dunwich as being the "former capital of East Anglia".
-However, many historians now prefer to locate Dommoc at Walton Castle, which was the site of a Saxon Shore fort (confusingly these were Roman structures).
+The historian Rory Naismith refers to the bishopric of Dunwich, but Richard Hoggett locates Dommoc at Walton Castle.

-The Domesday Book of 1086 describes it as possessing three churches.
+The Domesday Book of 1086 describes Dunwich as possessing three churches.
 At that time it had an estimated population of 3,000.

 On 1 January 1286, a storm surge reached the east edge of the town and destroyed buildings.
 Before that, most recorded damage to Dunwich was loss of land and damage to the harbour.

-This was followed by two further surges the next year, the South England flood of February 1287 and St Lucia's flood in December.
-There was a fierce storm in 1328.
+This was followed by two further surges the next year, the South England flood of February 1287 and St. Lucia's flood in December.
+There was a fierce storm on 14 January 1328.
 Another large storm in 1347 swept some 400 houses into the sea.
 The Grote Mandrenke around 16 January 1362 finally destroyed much of the remainder of the town.